Suddenly everyone wants video. But only the smart few are really killing it with brilliant ideas and execution.

 No, it doesn’t require you to blow things up.
 Find myths that are associated with your industry or have something to do with the product/services you sell.
 It’s one of those BuzzFeed-type pieces of content that allow you to actually be fun.
 Food for thought or myth #1: if you start your own business, you’ll have more freedom, control and work-life balance.
 Eh?

 Say thank you.
 Thank the people who entered your competitions, your current customers, guest bloggers, loyal blog readers, social media followers… It’s a simple but genuine gesture that shouldn’t be overlooked.

-This article was written by Juste Semetaite from Business2Community and was legally licensed through the NewsCred publisher network.
+This article was written by Juste Semetaite from Business2Community and was legally licensed through the NewsCred publishers.